MB-Guild/mb-guild/what-is-mb-guild/bun-coin.md

 ## :information\_source: What is Bun Coin

-Bun Coin ($BUN) is MB Guild community token launched and deployed on Base.
+Bun Token ($BUN) is Bun Agent community token launched and deployed on Solana.

 | Description        | Details                                      |
 | ------------------ | -------------------------------------------- |